mrowe/mikerowecode.com/content/michael/resume.md

 ### _Delivery Manager_
 __REA Group__ (Melbourne, VIC, Australia)
-Jan 2018 - present
+Jan 2018 - Oct 2018

-In this role I have delivery and technical accountability for the technology teams in the _Leads & Branding_ tribe.
-We are building the next generation of digital marketing and advertising tools for REA's customers.
+In this role I had delivery and technical accountability for the technology teams in the _Leads & Branding_ tribe.
+The team is building the next generation of digital marketing and advertising tools for REA's customers.
 To aid with the pace and focus of this new set of products, the team is set up as a "startup"--expected to deploy often and learn quickly--but with the support and backing of an ASX100 enterprise.

-I am responsible for building a productive and effective engineering team to support the product and business goals of the Tribe.
+I was responsible for building a productive and effective engineering team to support the product and business goals of the Tribe.
 Each squad is comprised of an _Engineering Lead_ and 5-6 developers, plus a product manager and UX designer.